sciai-lab/structures25/README.md

 ## Usage

 The full usage manual now lives in our documentation.
-Visit the [Usage Guide](https://sciai-lab.github.io/structures25/usage.html) for detailed instructions on data generation, training, and density optimisation workflows.
+Visit the [Usage Guide](https://sciai-lab.github.io/structures25/usage.html) for detailed instructions on data generation, training, and density optimization workflows.
 To reproduce the results from our paper, continue to use [REPLICATION_GUIDE.md](REPLICATION_GUIDE.md).
 After building the docs locally, you can open `docs/build/html/usage.html`.

 ## Additional information